Longview fire pension guarantees earn praise

 LONGVIEW, Texas — Members of the Texas Pension Review Board recently praised a step Longview's fire pension board took to help secure the plan's future.

-In a meeting this past week, a state pension review board employee told the board about a memorandum of understanding approved by the board of the Longview Fireman's Relief & Retirement Fund.
+In a meeting this past week, a state pension review board employee told the board about a memorandum of understanding approved by the board of the Longview Firefighters’ Relief and Retirement Fund.
 The city of Longview has called an election for May 7 for voters to consider $45.6 million in pension obligation bonds, or debt repaid with tax dollars, to shore up the pension plan.